ZiarayZ/StickMario/README.md

 NUMPAD 5        - To Set Godmode

 #### EDIT
-Bloopers do not have any movement code, bullet bill and cannon not implemented, Currently Made levels up to 5-2.
+Bullet bill and cannon not implemented, Currently Made levels up to 5-2.